alexanderluna/alexanderluna.github.io/_posts/2018-06-04-increase-web-app-performance.md

 ## Serve assets using Service Worker
 The service worker is a middle man that can effectively intercept all requests your website does.
 Why is this useful ?
 The big idea here is that you can cache resources on the user's machine and then you can serve them locally instead of fetching them from the web.
 This doesn't just reduce the amount of server calls it also lays out the way to an offline experience.
 In an offline/low signal scenario you can actually serve the website 100% from cache showing the user the content they want without accessing the internet which is not just faster but safes also data from your plan.
 Furthermore you can combine the service worker with IndexedDB to store large images and even videos locally which enhances even more the offline experience and responsiveness of your website.

 ## IndexedDB is not that terrible
+As we saw previously, IndexedDB allows us to store almost everything on the user's machine.
+This is a great oportunity to build a web app around but also to improve the performance of our websites.
+IndexedDB works with callbacks.